NateAGeek/MyObsidianMind/Computer Science/Languages/Rust/Resources and Books/The Rust Programming Language (Rust 2018)/Patterns and Matching.md

 # Overview
-Patterns are useful ways of comparing data structures and deconstructing them as well, and extra
+Patterns are useful ways of comparing data structures and deconstructing them as well.
+The patterns are consistent of arrays, enums, structs, or tuples.
+These